DATED Monday 15th November 2021

 (d) any other liability which cannot be excluded or limited under applicable law.

-22.2 ARMSTRONG shall not be liable to the Client for any damage to software, damage to or loss of data, loss of profit, anticipated profits, revenues, anticipated savings, goodwill or business opportunity, or for any indirect or consequential loss or damage.
+22.2 ARMSTRONG shall not be liable to the Client whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any damage to software, damage to or loss of data, loss of profit, anticipated profits, revenues, anticipated savings, goodwill or business opportunity, or for any indirect or consequential loss or damage arising under or in connection with the Engagement.

-22.3 Subject to clause 25.1, ARMSTRONG’s aggregate liability in respect of claims based on events arising out of or in connection with this agreement or any Order, whether in contract or tort (including negligence) or otherwise, shall in no circumstances exceed the charges or Fees payable by the Client to ARMSTRONG under this agreement in relation to the relevant and most recent Order.
+22.3 Subject to clause 25.1, ARMSTRONG’s aggregate liability in respect of claims based on events arising out of or in connection with the Engagement or any Order, whether in contract or tort (including negligence) or otherwise, shall in no circumstances exceed the charges or Fees payable by the Client to ARMSTRONG under the Engagement in relation to the relevant and most recent Order.

-22.4 This Agreement states the full extent of ARMSTRONG’s obligations and liabilities in respect of the Content and the performance of the Services.
-The parties agree that any condition, warranty representation or other term concerning the Content and/or the performance of the Services which might otherwise be implied into or incorporated in this Agreement, whether by statute, common law or otherwise, is excluded to the maximum extent permitted by law.
+22.4 These terms and conditions state the full extent of ARMSTRONG’s obligations and liabilities in respect of the Content and the performance of the Services.
+The parties agree that any condition, warranty representation or other term concerning the Content and/or the performance of the Services which might otherwise be implied into or incorporated in these terms and conditions, whether by statute, common law or otherwise, is excluded to the maximum extent permitted by law.

-23.1 Either party may terminate this Agreement forthwith by notice in writing to the other if:
+23.1 Either party may terminate the Engagement forthwith by notice in writing to the other if:

-23.1.1 the other party is in material breach of any of the terms of this Agreement and, in the case of a breach capable of remedy, fails to remedy such breach within 30 days of receipt of written notice giving full particulars of the breach and of the steps required to remedy it (for the avoidance of doubt, any failure on the part of the Client to pay any invoice within payment terms may be treated by ARMSTRONG as a material breach of this Agreement); or
+23.1.1 the other party is in material breach of any of the terms of the Engagement and, in the case of a breach capable of remedy, fails to remedy such breach within 30 days of receipt of written notice giving full particulars of the breach and of the steps required to remedy it (for the avoidance of doubt, any failure on the part of the Client to pay any invoice within payment terms may be treated by ARMSTRONG as a material breach of the Engagement); or

 23.1.2 passes a resolution for winding up (otherwise than for the purposes of a solvent amalgamation or reconstruction) or a court makes an order to that effect; or